strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 [Read more](https://strapi.io/documentation/3.0.0-beta.x/concepts/concepts.html#files-structure)

 Let's start by creating a new folder called `./extensions`.
-This folder needs to exists even if empty.
-You can use a `.gitkeep` file to make sure the folder is versionned into your repository.
+This folder needs to exist even if it's empty.
+You may use a `.gitkeep` file to ensure the folder isn't deleted from the repository (if it's empty) when cloning.
+[More details](https://davidwalsh.name/git-empty-directory).

 ### Migrating non customized plugin